 Although CBD is just one atom arrangement away from becoming THC, what seems to be a microscopic difference is actually tremendous.

-Is CBD Safe
+Is CBD Safe?

-In terms of CBD dosage, one rule of thumb is 1-6 milligrams of CBD for every 10 pounds of body weight.
+The exact dosage of CBD that someone needs varies from person to person.
+One rule of thumb is 1-6 milligrams of CBD for every 10 pounds of body weight.
 The exact amount moves within that range based on pain levels, which might vary pre-workout and post-workout.
-One method of determining your ideal dosage is to start with 5-10mg per day, gradually increasing by 5-10mg until you feel relief.
+One method of determining your ideal dosage is to start with 5-10mg per day, gradually increasing by 5-10mg until you are satisfied with the results.
 As everyone is different in terms of workout, metabolism, body weight, diet and age, there are no exact specifications to determine your CBD dosage for you.